GowthamAnbazhagan/Zomato-Data-Insights/README.md

 # Zomato-Data-Insights
 Zomato Data Insights is a data-driven project designed to enhance operational efficiency and customer satisfaction for a food delivery business.
 The project leverages Python, SQL, and Streamlit to analyze food delivery data, optimize delivery operations, and provide actionable insights into customer preferences and restaurant performance.
+The primary objective is to build an interactive Streamlit app that allows seamless data management and insightful visualizations.
+The app supports CRUD (Create, Read, Update, Delete) operations, dynamic schema changes, and real-time data analysis.